EugenMayer/pluploader/README.md

 docker pull ghcr.io/craftamap/pluploader/pluploader:v0.8.3
 ```

-pluploader can then be run by executing
+pluploaderng can then be run by executing

 ```bash
 docker run -v "$(pwd)":/workdir -it craftamap/pluploader:v0.8.3